-Despite the best efforts of management agencies, CWD has not been successfully eradicated once established in wild free-ranging herds.
+Despite the best efforts of management agencies, CWD has proven to be extremely difficult to eradicate once established in wild free-ranging herds.
 At this time, the best land management practice is to help mitigate the spread by maintaining healthy population levels and being cautious about transporting potentially infected animals or infected materials to new areas of the state.